- Travel and Places»

 In the populated areas, feral cats feed from dumpsters in the cities, towns and settlements.

 Cats took to trees when they saw K2.
 Monkeys, on the other hand, stood their ground and no matter what K2 did to intimidate them, they screeched back like a determined gang.

 Wild Turkey, North America - Peacock, Pakistan

 K2 and us ran into wild turkeys in Rockwood Conservation Area.
-In Pakistan, there is a strong possibility of our running into peacocks (peahens) while hiking in Tharparker region in southeastern Sind province or in the salt planes of the Punjab province.
+In Pakistan, we ran into peacocks (peahens) while hiking in Tharparker region in southeastern Sind province and in the salt planes of the Punjab province.

 Sandhill Cranes, NA – Demoiselle Cranes, Pakistan